cupy/cupy/docs/source/reference/interoperability.rst

 Interoperability
 ================

-CuPy can also be used in conjunction with other frameworks.
+CuPy can also be used in conjunction with other libraries.

 NumPy
 -----